Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: Summary and Conclusion

 \section{Summary and Conclusion}

 For electromagnetic waves, ITM can be conveniently achieved through a relative permittivity change.
 We first studied time-reversed foci in lossless environments and investigated the effects of only inducing ITM in selected regions of the space.
-The goal was to model reversed waves generated from partial forward waves and mimic regions with strong absorption elsewhere.
+The goal was to model reversed waves generated from partial initial waves and mimic regions with strong absorption elsewhere.
 The observations gathered in this initial study then guided the development of a technique to apply a {\em heterogeneous ITM} capable of compensating path dependent attenuation in lossy media.

-To compensate the amplitude loss, a strategy is proposed which refines the implementation of ITM by 1) using a single peak of the forward wave to reduce destructive interference at the focus and 2) generating reversed waves with balanced intensity along opposing directions relative to the source.
+To compensate the amplitude loss, a strategy is proposed which refines the implementation of ITM by using a single peak of the initial wave to reduce destructive interference at the focus and generating reversed waves with balanced intensity along opposing directions relative to the source.
 This is achieved by a non-uniform manipulation of the relative permittivity throughout space.

 We compare the time-reversed focus generated from homogeneous ITM and heterogeneous ITM in a 2D digital human phantom.
 In our first case study, a point source was placed deep inside the bladder.
-Although the results from homogeneous ITM showed a local peak at the target location, the maximum field was away from the target.
-The experimental results from heterogeneous ITM with attenuation compensation showed improved accuracy.
-These results indicate a converging wave with a balanced intensity along opposing directions enhances the accuracy and time persistence of a time-reversed focus.
-Our second case study, where the source is closer to the physical interface between the human body and air, shows heterogeneous ITM without attenuation compensation suffices to shift the maximum peak to the target.
-This shows that, sometimes, careful selection and filtering of wavefronts is enough to improve accuracy and time persistence.
+Although the results from homogeneous ITM showed a local peak at the target location, the field maximum was away from the target.
+The experimental results from heterogeneous ITM with amplitude compensation showed improved accuracy and time persistence.
+Our second case study, where the source is closer to the physical interface between the human body and air, shows heterogeneous ITM without amplitude compensation may suffice to shift the focus to the target in cases where careful selection of the wavefronts is enough to improve accuracy and time persistence. {Additionally, we examined a multifocal case using two sources which demonstrated that heterogeneous ITM can also compensate the amplitude differences seen in waves originating from different sources by simply leveraging superposition.}